Masala Rice Recipe

 What Is Masala Rice?

-Masala rice (also called masala chawalvegetable masala rice, or spiced rice) is a North Indian one-pot dish in which long-grain basmati rice cooks with mixed vegetables and a layered blend of whole spices and ground spice powders.
-It sits between a simple steamed rice and a full biryani; quicker than biryani but far more flavourful than plain pulao.
+Masala rice (also called masala chawalvegetable masala rice, or spiced rice) is a one-pot North Indian dish in which long grain basmati rice is cooked with mixed vegetables and a blend of whole spices and ground spice powders.
+It sits between a simple steamed rice and a full biryani; quicker than biryani but far more flavorful than veg pulao.

 • Vegetables – I like to use carrots, green peas, green beans, corn kernels, and cauliflower in this recipe.
 You can also use potatoes, green bell pepper (capsicum), broccoli, etc.